One of NASA’s studies is on how certain indoor plants can remove harmful toxic elements from the air and improve our indoor environments.

-Why choose these 12 plants?
+Why these 12 indoor plants?

 - they are extremely easy – almost impossible to kill really, and believe me I have killed plenty of plants, yet these have survived my brown thumbs